-In the often chaotic hours and days after a car accident, it can be a small comfort to know that car insurance coverage—your own or the other driver's—will probably kick in and help pay for medical bills and vehicle damage.
+In the often chaotic hours and days after a car accident, it can be a small comfort to know that car insurance coverage—your own or the other driver's—will probably kick in at some point and help pay for medical bills and vehicle damage.
 But what if the at-fault driver doesn't have car insurance?
 In this article, we'll cover:

 If you're involved in an accident with a driver who doesn't have any car insurance at all, you'll likely have to turn to your own insurance company to cover your losses.
 Your best bet is uninsured motorist (UIM) coverage, which is usually an add-on protection.
 UIM coverage is only required in a handful of states, while insurance companies are required to offer it to customers by law in most states.

 Uninsured motorist coverage usually can't exceed the amount of your standard liability coverage.
 So, if you've got $75,000 in total liability coverage per accident, you can't typically carry more than $75,000 in uninsured motorist coverage.
 Learn more about different types of car insurance coverage.

 Despite the fact that car insurance is mandatory for registered vehicles in operation in most states, the fact is that there are many drivers who drive without insurance, and the best way to protect yourself is making sure you have plenty of UIM coverage.
 But note that UIM coverage usually only applies to your car accident injuries; you'll probably need to purchase separate add-on coverage (called "Uninsured Motorist Property Damage Coverage" or something similar) in order to cover vehicle repair/replacement after an accident with an uninsured driver.